ceciliosanchez/xPro-Animation-Flowing-Particles/README.md

 ## Functionality

-Balls rotate from the left to right.</br>
+Particles rotate from the left to right.</br>
 When they hit the walls, they change in size.</br>

 ## Files